Brian O'Dwyer: Honorary awards

-O'Dwyer is a member of the Sigma Delta Pi National Spanish Honorary Society, as well as a member and past International President of the Kappa Sigma Fraternity.
+O'Dwyer is a member of the Sigma Delta Pi National Spanish Honorary Society, as well as a member and past International President of Kappa Sigma fraternity.
 He was honored in 2011 by its members as "Man of the Year."
 In 2000, he received recognition from the Catholic Church by being named as a Knight of the Holy Sepulchre, a papal knighthood conferred by Cardinal Edward Egan and has also been conferred The Child of Peace Award by the Catholic Home Bureau.
 He has received an honorary doctorate of philosophy from Dublin City University in 2013, which is the highest award given by the University.
 In October 2015 O'Dwyer was awarded the Seán MacBride Humanitarian Award by the Ancient Order of Hibernians for his work "To memorialize the human rights contributions made by Nobel Peace Laureate Dr. Sean MacBride and to recognize the efforts of others who make similar contributions in the cause of peace, justice, and the economic well-being of the Irish people…" On August 16, 2019, Middlebury College conferred an honorary doctorate of humane letters.